Fulmenius/BI-Fall-2022-Practice-I/labjournal.md

 **We decided to choose for ruther analysis the result of the filtering with lower quality threshold which were the files forward_20_paired.fq and reverse_20_paired.fq**

+After that we cheched again the number of reads in the trimmed forward and reverse redings files:

+`wc -l forward_20_paired.fq`

+`wc -l reverse_20_paired.fq`

+The result for both files was 1785036 lines in each.
+1785036/4 = 446259 readings after trimming.

 ## Step 5.
 Aligning sequences to reference ##